 Afternoon: Relax at Castle Bijaipur

 Most of the 24 hour itineraries I have written for India are jam-packed full of activities.
-This is one time when you can just kick back and relax, Rajput-stylez.
+This is one time on your 24 hours in Bijaipur when you can just kick back and relax, Rajput-stylez.
 I hope you’ve dedicated at least a couple of weeks to your time in India, so you’re going to need to balance the busy days with ones like these where you can just enjoy the amenities.
 And now let the question and answer period commence!

 1) what was that about amenities?